 The Kuntsi Foundation’s core idea since its establishment has been to collect and exhibit fresh approaches in the art world alongside phenomena from recent history, and to offer perspectives on contemporary art to the public.
 The collection grew rapidly during the 1960s–1970s, and these decades shape to a great extent the profile of the foundation.
 The art of this era – including pop art, kinetic art, informalism and neo-expressionism – is especially well represented in the collection.
 The most active acquisition period in the foundation’s history was during Simo Kuntsi’s lifespan, but the collection continues to grow to this day.
 In 2007, the Kuntsi Museum of Modern Art was opened in the city of Vaasa.
 It is based on artworks from the foundation’s collection.

 The Kuntsi Foundation celebrates its anniversary year with two exhibitions and with a book about its history published in the press conference on 6 March.
-The exhibition ‘The Kuntsi Collection’ will have its vernissage at Kunsthalle Helsinki on 7 March 2020.
+The exhibition ‘The Kuntsi Collection’ had its vernissage at Kunsthalle Helsinki on 7 March 2020.
+However, Kunsthalle Helsinki was closed on 17 March.
+The exhibition continues still during summer 2.6.–2.8.2020 in Helsinki.
+The second exhibition of the Kuntsi jubilee year exhibited in the foundation’s home institution, the Kuntsi Museum of Modern Art in Vaasa is postponed until 2021.

 The artists featured in the exhibition are Timo Aalto, Göran Augustson, Agostino Bonalumi, K.P.
 Brehmer, Gernot Bubenik, Rafael Canogar, Lourdes Castro, César Baldaccini, Christo, Hanne Darboven, Karl Heinz Denning, Fritz Genkinger, Juhani Harri, Simo Hannula, Mauno Hartman, Reino Hietanen, Eero Hiironen, David Hockney, Karl Horst Hödicke, Antti Jantunen, Tapio Junno, Kimmo Kaivanto, Erkki Kannosto, Aimo Kanerva, Pentti Kaskipuro, Tero Laaksonen, Ahti Lavonen, Kuutti Lavonen, Kauko Lehtinen, Juhani Linnovaara, Rauni Liukko, Tuomo Lukkari, Pentti Lumikangas, Leena Luostarinen, Ernst Mether-Borgström, Marika Mäkelä, Michelangelo Pistoletto, Gunnar Pohjola, Kimmo Pyykkö, Väinö Rouvinen, Aarno Salosmaa, Konrad Schulz, Jaakko Sievänen, Arvo Siikamäki, Larry Stark, Mikael Stierncreutz, Marjatta Tapiola, Kain Tapper, Sam Vanni, Risto Vilhunen, Veikko Vionoja, Carl Wargh, Andy Warhol, Rainer Wittenborn and Hannu Väisänen.